blck-iot/SNIxKWT/README.md

 ### Technology used by BLCK

-- LoraWan (needs to be defined)
+- Lora
 - Helium Network
-- GPS Tracker, connected to LoraWan
+- GPS Tracker
-- Bluetooth Beacons (iBeacon)
+- Bluetooth Beacons

 ## HELIUM - The People's Network